pivotal/hammer/README.md

 `ubuntu` to ssh to the OpsManager VM, if users need to ssh via a different username they should set this as appropriate.

 Only one set of `ops_manager.client_id` and `ops_manager.client_secret` or `ops_manager.username` and `ops_manager.password`
-need to be specified in order to use `hammer om`, if both sets are specified then in line with `om` the client details will be used.
+need to be specified, if both sets are specified then in line with `om` the client details will be used.

 NB: `sys_domain` and `pks_api.url` are only needed for using `hammer cf-login` and `hammer pks-login` respectively.